r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 == Changelog ==
+= 1.3.7 =
+Fixed: NPC text was falling into the ground.
+Moved up closer to NPC head position.

+= 1.3.6 =
+Added: Compatibility with gltf files using Draco compression
+Added: Custom geometry options for 3D Video Block.
+When selecting a glb to use as your video surface, ensure that you name the object in your glb "screen".
+More info in this video: https://twitter.com/threeov/status/1643098207361138691?s=20

 = 1.3.5 =
 Added: GPT-4 compatibility for NPCs.
 You can use https://alchemy-gpt-4.sxp.digital as your ai url to use GPT-4 or host your own using the very same worker: https://github.com/xpportal/alchemy-worker-gpt4.
 (Note: you'll need access to gpt-4 for this to work.
 You are not able to use our keys.)